Updated Oct. 10, 2023

 It’s helpful to start with the basics.
-Do you need to replace a broken pane of glass or perhaps just one or two windows that are having issues, or is it time to replace all of the windows in your home?
+Do you need to replace a broken pane of glass, just one or two windows that are having issues, or is it time to replace all of the windows in your home?

-    We’ve created a simple infographic (below) to help you decide, but as a general rule of thumb, it’s most cost effective to call a glass repair company or handyman to handle the job if you have a broken pane of glass or one window that needs replacing.
+We’ve created a simple infographic (below) to help you decide, but as a general rule of thumb, it’s most cost effective to call a glass repair company or handyman to handle the job if you have a broken pane of glass or just a few windows that needs replacing.

 If you are looking for replacement windows for the entire home, however, that’s a different story.
 You need a windows and doors company.

 You have a choice of purchasing from manufacturers at their showrooms or franchises, or purchasing from window and door companies who install product from a variety of manufacturers.
 If you get bids from both, be sure to carefully compare product, pricing and warranties for product and installation before you make a decision.

 Naturally, we’re partial to small local companies who carefully choose which products they sell based on decades of experience… but hey, that’s just us. =)

 Can I just purchase windows at a home improvement store, and either do it myself or hire a budget-friendly handyman?